syntheticsam/twitch-countdown/README.md

 # How to run!

+1. Download python and min.py and run

+For obs:
 1. Download python (personaly I use 3.11.5): https://www.python.org/downloads/
 2. Open a new terminal and enter the command """pyhton -m pip install flask"""
 3. After that finishes you should now be able to go and run main.py (by default it will be set up to connect to the birnooce channel)